software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 11
 >
-> Come up with tasks for the third user story, "As an user I want to be able to edit a reading recommendation so that I can change its information".
+> Come up with tasks for the third user story, "As a user I want to be able to edit a reading recommendation so that I can change its information".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 15 to get an idea what the implementation could look like.

 {: .important-title }